andrealorenzon/testo_tesi/tesi.md

 * **Edited nearest-neighbors** [^Batista, 2003] uses asymptotic convergence properties of nearest neighbor rules that use an editing procedure to reduce the number of preclassified samples and to improve performance [^WIlson, 1972]

-Ensemble methods can be used generate undersampled subsets of many different oversampled datasets, or by bagging different undersamplers.
+Ensemble methods can be used to generate undersampled subsets of many different oversampled datasets, or by bagging different undersamplers.
 Additionally, pipelines can be assembled, to chain different methods.

 # Random over-sampling examples (ROSE)